 - Easy to Use Via The No-Code Model

 Designed to be simple to implement and intuitive.
-Installation, integration, and the use of the platform don’t require any specialized knowledge, outside of what a traditional SOC team already has.
+Installation, integration and the use of the platform don’t require any specialized knowledge, outside of what a traditional SOC team already has.
 Any analyst with security knowledge can benefit from - and contribute to - the model.

 - Offers Scalability

 Regardless of organization size, your tools and systems need to be scalable.
-The AI-Assisted Cybersecurity harnesses the collective expertise of the entire SecOps team and continues to add additional efficiencies into your cybersecurity processes as you grow.
+The AI-Assisted Cybersecurity harnesses the collective expertise of the entire SecOps team and continues to add additional efficiencies to your cybersecurity processes as you grow.
 Not only is it a valuable asset to the IT team, but offers efficiency and productivity to your human resources team and boosts their ability to focus on company growth.

 - The Model is System Agnostic

-Your internal infrastructure and existing cybersecurity tools will not be a hindrance when implementing an AI-Assisted Cybersecurity.
+Your internal infrastructure and existing cybersecurity tools will not be a hindrance when implementing AI-Assisted Cybersecurity.
 The tool is completely system agnostic.
 It does not replace or change already existing processes/tools but enhances them by automating the decision and post-decision processes using AI

-As a result, the weight of responding, potentially missing, and mishandling alerts is negated.
+As a result, the weight of responding, potentially missing and mishandling alerts is negated.

 The AI-Assisted Cybersecurity tool streamlines and enhances the work of your SOC analysts, throughout all the phases of threat detection and negation.
 The model provides predictions on your alerts and reduces the time spent on false positives to help analysts focus on the real threats.
 Along the way, the model continues to adapt and learn and offers new opportunities to enhance your security parameters.